Yuvaraaj-007/OpenCV-Learning/README.md

 - Air canvas random drawing with erasing and color changing options
 - Mouse detection and clicking

+###YOLO AI-integration
+- Detecting objects by using YOLO
+- Person detection and moniotring confidence level of YOLO
+- Exam hall monitoring by phone detection

 ## 📁 Project Structure

 ```